dotnet/runtime/docs/design/mono/debugger.md

     - Collection / Array - its root is not displayed, so the values of a collection are appearing in a flat view.
  - Never - it is not displayed in the debugger window.

-DebuggerBrowsable does not affect direct evaluation of an object propoerty, e.g. calling myObject.neverBrowsableProperty, decorated with *[DebuggerBrowsable(DebuggerBrowsableState.Never)]* will result in displaying the value regardless of the decorator.
+DebuggerBrowsable does not affect direct evaluation of an object property, e.g. calling myObject.neverBrowsableProperty, decorated with *[DebuggerBrowsable(DebuggerBrowsableState.Never)]* will result in displaying the value regardless of the decorator.